YourNiceCv

 The Bottom Line

 Understanding what an ATS is forms the foundation of modern job hunting.
 The system is not inherently evil; it is simply a tool designed to manage an overwhelming volume of applications.
-By understanding how it extracts, indexes, and scores your data, you can reverse-engineer your CV to ensure you pass the robotic bouncer and reach the human decision-maker.
+By understanding how it extracts, indexes, and scores your data, you can reverse-engineer your resume to ensure you pass the robotic bouncer and reach the human decision-maker.

 Ready to build your resume?